 -

-Market insight: Cold‑chain packaging demand continues to grow in 2025; reusable systems and monitoring devices are the fastest‑rising segments as brands target waste and chargebacks.
+Insight de mercado: Cold‑chain packaging demand continues to grow in 2025; reusable systems and monitoring devices are the fastest‑rising segments as brands target waste and chargebacks.
 (Independent industry trackers report sustained growth through 2030.)

 Perguntas frequentes